 How is bulimia nervosa treated?

-It’s important to restore healthy eating habits and seeing a dietitian for nutrition advice can be very helpful.
+It is important to restore healthy eating habits, and seeing a dietitian for nutrition advice can be very helpful.

 Some people with bulimia nervosa may be treated with an antidepressant to reduce their anxiety and improve their mood and self-control.